 About

-Brandie Nonnecke, PhD is Founding Director of the CITRIS Policy Lab, headquartered at UC Berkeley.
-She is an Associate Research Professor at the Goldman School of Public Policy (GSPP) where she directs the Tech Policy Initiative, a collaboration between CITRIS and GSPP to strengthen tech policy education, research, and impact.
-Brandie is the Director of Our Better Web, a program that supports empirical research, policy analysis, training, and engagement to address the sharp rise of online harms.
-She is a co-director of the Berkeley Center for Law and Technology at Berkeley Law where she leads the Project on Artificial Intelligence, Platforms, and Society.
-She also co-directs the UC Berkeley AI Policy Hub, an interdisciplinary initiative training researchers to develop effective AI governance and policy frameworks.
+She was the Founding Director of the CITRIS Policy Lab, headquartered at UC Berkeley.
+She served as an Associate Adjunct Professor at the Goldman School of Public Policy (GSPP) where she directed the Tech Policy Initiative to strengthen tech policy education, research, and impact.
+She was a faculty co-director at the Berkeley Center for Law and Technology at Berkeley Law where she led the Project on Artificial Intelligence, Platforms, and Society.
+She also co-directed the UC Berkeley AI Policy Hub, an interdisciplinary initiative training researchers to develop effective AI governance and policy frameworks.
+She serves on the California Privacy Protection Agency Board, which protects consumers’ privacy and enforces the law against businesses that violate consumers’ privacy rights.

 Brandie served as a Technology and Human Rights Fellow at the Carr Center for Human Rights Policy at the Harvard Kennedy School.
 She also completed fellowships at the Schmidt Futures International Strategy ForumAspen Institute’s Tech Policy Hub, and the World Economic Forum.